vfarcic/devops24/manuscript/04-helm.md

 The content of the NOTES.txt file will be printed after the installation or upgrade.
 You already saw a similar one in action when we installed Jenkins.
 The instructions we received how to open it and how to retrieve the password came from the NOTES.txt file stored in Jenkins Chart.

 That file is our first direct contact with Helm templating.
 You'll notice that parts of it are inside `if/else` blocks.
-If we take a look at the second bullet, we can deduce that one set of instructions will be printed if `ingress` is `enabled`, another if the `type` of the Service is `NodePort`, and yet another if neither of the first two conditions are met.
+If we take a look at the second bullet, we can deduce that one set of instructions will be printed if `ingress` is `enabled`, another if the `type` of the Service is `NodePort`, and yet another if neither of the first two conditions is met.

 Template snippets are always inside double curly braces (e.g., `{{` and `}}`).
 Inside them can be (often simple) logic like an `if` statement, as well as predefined and custom made function.
 An example of a custom made function is `{{ template "helm.fullname" . }}`.
 It is defined in `_helpers.tpl` file which we'll explore soon.